Eugene Applebaum College of Pharmacy and Health Sciences: Building

 In 1965, the college moved into Shapero Hall on Wayne State's main campus, named after Nate Shapero, a prominent Detroit pharmacist and donor.

 The current location opened in May 2002 and is named after Eugene Applebaum, a prominent Detroit-area pharmacist, entrepreneur, and philanthropist best known as the founder of Arbor Drugs.
 The building is 270,000 square feet with five floors, six levels and was designed by Neumann/Smith Architecture.
 The building provides multiple laboratories, offices, and classrooms, for each program.
 Mortuary science students work in their own building, located on Woodward Avenue in Detroit.

 Student life

 In fall 2019, the Eugene Applebaum College of Pharmacy and Health Sciences enrolled a total of 976 students, including 926 full-time and 50 part-time students.
 Of the total student population, 203 were undergraduates, 368 were enrolled in graduate programs, and 405 were professional students.

+In September 2025, it was announced that the college had its largest enrollment in nearly a decade, with more than 1,000 students.